Coronavirus support for the self-employed

 Step 3 – Payment

-- Subject to a successful application, the first payments will have been made from 25 May and HMRC are aiming to process claims from application to payment in 6 working days.
+- Subject to a successful application, HMRC are aiming to process claims from application to payment in 6 working days.

 What is missing or still requiring clarification?